-- Milk: Whole milk is the best, pay attention to use room temperature milk
+- Milk: Whole milk is the best, pay attention to using room temperature milk

 - Yogurt: Use thick full-fat Greek or Turkish-style yogurt for the best texture.
 Again, very important that you bring the yogurt to room temperature as cold yogurt won´t properly mix in with the rest of the ingredients

-- Glaze My coffee glaze will take this Cardamom Bundt cake to the next level, please do not skip it.
+- Glaze: My coffee glaze will take this Cardamom Bundt cake to the next level, please do not skip it.
 It is made of 2 ingredients only: powdered sugar and freshly brewed coffee.
 You will need to whisk them together in a few seconds, so easy and delicious.
-If coffee is concern, feel free to dust your Bundt cake will powder sugar and it will be still super yummy
+If coffee is a concern, feel free to dust your Bundt cake will powder sugar and it will be still super yummy

 1. Step by step process of making a moist Bundt cake

 This wonderfully moist Bundt cake is a type of cake that is definitely worth mastering for every home baker.
 It has a light texture with velvety crumbs, incredibly delicious.

-- Ingredients must be all measures with a Digital scale
+- Ingredients must be all measured with a Digital scale

 - Start preheating your oven - see tips below at "How to bake"

 - Prepare your Bundt tin - see tips below at "How to prevent Bundt cake from sticking"

 - Eggs, as well as butter, must be at room temperature.
-Make sure that butter is soft but not runny so avoid last minute microwaving
+Make sure that butter is soft but not runny so avoid last-minute microwaving

-- Beat butter and sugar with an Electric hand mixer for a good 3-5 minutes until fluffy
+- Whip butter and sugar with an Electric hand mixer for a good 3-5 minutes until fluffy

 - Beat in vanilla bean paste or the vanilla you are using

 - Add room temp eggs into the mixture very slowly while your Electric hand mixer is still on.
 If you add the eggs too quickly or if the eggs are cold, you might find that the mixture curdles.
 It can be saved by adding the dry ingredients, but not ideal for the final texture

 - Sift dry ingredients (flour, almond flour, salt, cardamom) before adding to the mixture